brsamb9/AdventOfCode/README.md

 - Empty -> occupied if no occupied seats adjacent to it.
 - Occupied -> empty if four of more seats that are occupied adjacent.
 - Otherwise seat's state does not change.

 Like a naive version of game of life with two rules.<br>
 __Part 1__: As explained above.
-Count number of seats when states are in equilibrium.
+Count number of seats when states are in equilibrium.<br>
 __Part 2__: Changes to ruleset, seats adjacent changes meaning to any occupied seats in all eight directions.
-Also changing states from occupied is changed from 4 to 5 adjacent.
+Also changing states from occupied is changed from 4 to 5 adjacent.<br>

+## Day 12: Rain Risk - Switching to Golang for fun.
+Ferry navigation set: to move a direction { N : north, S: south, E: east, W: west, F: forward } with a given value or turn {L: left, R: right} given number of degrees.
+Starts by facing east - only the L and R actions change the direction the ship is facing.
+Ferry's needs to evade.
+__Part 1__: Move ship as instruction - return the Manhattan distance from original placement <br>
+__Part 2__: Move waypoint relative to ship, and the ship itself.
+Return the Manhattan distance from original placment<br>